 Cloud Connector Social Media Automation Software

 I’ve saved these two for last because they are cloud connectors and offer such an unimaginable amount of possibilities so social media automation that they’re basically in a category or their own.

-The name means (If This Then That) which is a good way of looking at this tool.
-IFTTT creates what’s called a recipe that allows you to connect two unrelated platforms and have them work together to do something really useful.
+The name means (If This Then That) which is a good way of looking at this automation tool.
+IFTTT creates what’s called a recipe that allows you to connect two unrelated platforms and have them work together to automate something really useful.

-For example: Connecting an RSS feed from Entrepreneur (with specific keywords selected) and LinkedIn, having LinkedIn post the articles from Entrepreneur that match your keywords to your LinkedIn feed.
+For example: Connecting an RSS feed from Entrepreneur (with specific keywords selected) and LinkedIn.
+Having IFTTT automatically post the articles from Entrepreneur that match your keywords to your LinkedIn feed.
 That way you never have to remember to share something new on LinkedIn.

-There are two ways you can get started with IFTTT: choosing an existing recipe or creating your own.
-IFTTT has thousands of recipes made using hundreds of different Apps so the possibilities are almost endless.
+There are two ways you can get started with IFTTT social media automation: choosing an existing recipe or creating your own.
+IFTTT has thousands of automation recipes made using hundreds of different Apps so the possibilities are almost endless.

-Some of the wonderful examples of social media recipes for automatic social media posting, scheduling, tracking, engagement and more are:
+Some of the wonderful examples of social media recipes for automating social media posting, scheduling, tracking, engagement, and more are:

-- Use RSS feeds to curate and share content on your social media channels
+- Use RSS feed automation to curate and share content on your social media channels

 - Use keyword searches on social media platforms to find untagged brand mentions and send them to an email, Google Doc, etc.